fight233/DThouse_cxd/tests/pytest/crash_gen/README.md

 # Running Server-side Clusters

-This tool also makes it easy to test/verify the clustering capabilities of TDengine.
+This tool also makes it easy to test/verify the clustering capabilities of DThouse.
 You can start a cluster quite easily with the following command:

 ```